 In addition, be sure to place furniture so that it is easy to access and use and if possible pulled away from the walls.
 For example, if you have a couch in the living room, be sure to place it close to the television so that you can watch comfortably.

-Another good way to make a room look and feel bigger is to divide it up into different zones, using the furniture and rugs as dividers.
+Another good way to make a room look bigger is to divide it up into different zones, using the furniture and rugs as visual dividers.

 Image credit: ylighting.com

-Lighting is always key when designing any small spaces, it can literally make or break a space.
-When trying to make a small room feel bigger, make sure that you have good lighting in the space, whether that be ceiling lights, wall lights or a few well placed lamps.
+Lighting is always key when designing a smaller space, it can literally make or break a space.
+When trying to make a small room feel bigger make sure that you have good lighting in the space and multiple light sources, whether that be ceiling lights, wall lights or a few lamps that are well placed.
 It's important to consider whether you want your space to be bright or dim.

 Dim lighting is best for small rooms as it makes the open space and room depth seem bigger, visually anyway.
 This is achieved by the lighting making the walls appear to recede, giving a sense of greater depth and ultimately making a room look bigger and feel more spacious.

 Image credit: everest.co.uk

 Window treatments can take up a lot of visual space and make a room look smaller, albeit more cosy.
-So if you're looking to make your room look or feel larger, consider removing your curtains or drapes.
+So if you're looking to make a room look bigger, you may wish to consider removing your curtains or drapes entirely.

 This will not only allow more natural light to enter the room, but the less cluttered a window area is, the larger it will make it feel.